KengoTODA/readthedocs-action/README.md

 ### 2. Use as a step in GitHub Action (Not ready yet)

-To use in GitHub Action, use the tag with `actions-` prefix.
-The commit includes files in `lib` and `node_modules` directories.

 You need to set two environment variables: `RTD_TOKEN` and `GITHUB_TOKEN`.
 See the next section for detail.

 ```yml